 Sam turned to rest his elbows on the arm of his chair.
 “Were you a goalie?
 Midfielder?”

-Sam rushed to punt a fictitious soccer ball, leaving his chair to wobble and make a snapping sound as it folded and fell.
+Sam rushed to punt a fictitious soccer ball, leaving his chair to wobble and snap shut.

-More than his lackluster sports career, Hal remembered spending ample time nursing a broken ankle.
-Most of all, he remembered the hospital’s intern asking for his insurance provider, learning his name, and eventually leaning against the chain-link fence that bordered the soccer field eating caramel creams.
-Before he knew it, she was leaving caramel cream wrappers in his cup holders and bobby pins on his bedside table, and telling him to chew gum before meeting her parents.
+The majority of Hal’s lackluster sports career was spent nursing a broken ankle.
+Vividly he remembered the hospital intern asking for his insurance information, learning his name, and eventually leaning against the chain-link fence that bordered the soccer field, eating caramel creams.
+Before he knew it, she was leaving caramel cream wrappers in his car’s cup holders and bobby pins on his bedside table, and telling him to chew gum before meeting her parents.
 He remembered her looking at him the way she did when he could tell she loved him, just in her eyes.

-“Forwards chew gum,” Hal said, extending his spindly arm to give Sam a stick of Red Hot.
+“Forwards chew gum,” Hal said, extending his spindly arm to give Sam a stick of Big Red.
 Sam chewed it and breathed through his mouth, delighting in the sharp cinnamon flavor.